top of page

 Julie in the community

 I love my community and I show it through countless hours serving and volunteering to help make Mercer Island a better place to live for everyone.
-Here are beautiful memories from chairing Fine Arts Showcase to being a table captain as a board member of MI Schools Foundation, to sponsoring ice cream at Community Day, to serving on the board of Rotary Club of Mercer Island, to creating leaf art at Rotary Park, to advocating for increased school funding at Eastside Town Hall, to being a table captain for MI Youth and Family Services, to hosting art exhibitions and fundraisers for Islanders at my gallery, to supporting the MI Tree Lot to help fund MIYFS, to supporting Orchestra, Band, and Drama boosters, to participating in Art Uncorked with MIVAL, to participating in MI Art Walk at the Town Center, to supporting local causes, I am with my community, my neighbors and my friends.
+Here are beautiful memories from chairing Fine Arts Showcase to being a table captain as a board member of MI Schools Foundation, to sponsoring ice cream at Community Day, to serving on the board of Rotary Club of Mercer Island, to creating leaf art at Rotary Park, to advocating for increased school funding at Eastside Town Hall, to being a table captain for MI Youth and Family Services' Annual Fundraiser, to hosting art exhibitions and events for Islanders at my gallery, to supporting the MI Tree Lot to help fund MIYFS, to supporting Orchestra, Band, and Drama boosters, to participating in Art Uncorked with MIVAL, to participating in MI Art Walk at the Town Center, to supporting local causes, I am with my community, my neighbors and my friends.
 So grateful to all of you.

 About Julie Hsieh